claude-code

 Claude Sonnet 4.6 Is Here — Newer Training Data Than Opus?
 A Three-Way Comparison to Help You Choose

-Anthropic releases Claude Sonnet 4.6 — a major upgrade at the same price: Adaptive Thinking, knowledge through August 2025, and training data extending to January 2026 (newer than Opus 4.6).
-This article compares Sonnet 4.6, Sonnet 4.5, and Opus 4.6 across five dimensions: price, speed, context, knowledge freshness, and use cases — so you can figure out which one to actually use.
+Claude Sonnet 4.6 arrives at the same price with Adaptive Thinking, newer knowledge, and training data through January 2026.
+This comparison helps choose between Sonnet 4.6, Sonnet 4.5, and Opus 4.6 across price, speed, context, freshness, and use case.

 Pentagon Threatens to Kill Anthropic's $200M Contract — Because Anthropic Won't Let Claude Become a Weapon